donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 Yet many companies seem to think hiring permanent employees is the only option.
 It really isn't.
 Look at the problems we're trying to solve.
 Do you really need someone to work with you permanently to solve them?
 Can these problems be talked by bringing in an expert, as a contractor or freelancer?

 Maybe you do need a permanent person to help you grow and take on big challenges.
 Well, marriage is a fine option when you need that sort of commitment.
 But how about starting with a contract first to see how it goes?
-It would give more options than trying to lock people down to a permanent commitment without knowing you'll even get along.
+It gives more options than trying to lock people down to a permanent commitment without knowing you'll even get along.

 ## It's all about solving problems